Republican-led US House Rejects Trump Ally For Speaker - UrduPoint

 Jordan, who is backed by scandal-engulfed former president Donald Trump, was defeated by 20 Republicans who joined every Democrat to deny him the gavel.

-The powerful Judiciary Committee chairman had voiced confidence that he would be able to win a majority, and announced after his defeat that he intended to go back to the floor for a second try, although no timetable was announced.
+The powerful Judiciary Committee chairman had voiced confidence that he would be able to win a majority, and announced after his defeat that he intended to return to the floor for a second try.

+"We need to get a speaker as soon as possible," he told reporters, without announcing a timetable for a fresh round of voting.

-Jordan's tally of 200 votes was three fewer than McCarthy achieved on his first of 15 tries to win the speakership in January, and 10 fewer than the vote that ousted him.
+Jordan's tally of 200 votes was three fewer than McCarthy achieved on his first of 15 tries to win the speakership in January, and 10 fewer than his total in the vote that ousted him.

 But Scott Perry, chairman of the hard right House Freedom Caucus that Jordan helped launch, said he was "pretty confident" the Ohio congressman could secure the gavel.